mochi-hpc-experiments/colza-experiments/cori/vtk/README.md

 sbatch --nodes 48 mandelbulb-strong.sbatch mona 64 64 128
 ```

+With the logs stored in `logs-<jobid>`, you will then need to run
-If the dir name for log is `logs-41455589` , we can run `python3 parse-mb-exec-time.py logs-41455589` to extract key information such as average execution time by this way:
+`python3 parse-mb-exec-time.py logs-<jobid>` to extract key information
+such as average execution time.
+And example of output:

 ```
 client_file:  logs-41455589/mb-strong.clients.41455589.out